linuxdeepin/deepin-manual/manual-assets/community/deepin-editor/en_US/index.md

 You can add comments to any text with a code type suffix, such as cpp and java, among others.

 - Add comment
-  - Select the text needed and right click to select **Add comment**.
+  - Select the text needed and right-click to select **Add comment**.
   - Select the text needed and press **Alt + A**.

 - Cancel comment
-     - Select the text needed and right click to select **Cancel comment**.
+     - Select the text needed and right-click to select **Cancel comment**.

      - Select the text needed and press **Alt + Z**.